adamhamlin/deep-equality-data-structures/README.md

     const set = new DeepSet([a, b]);
     set.size; // 2
-    const set = new DeepSet([a, b], { jsonSerializableOnly: true });
+    const set = new DeepSet([a, b], { useToJsonTransform: true });
     set.size; // 1
     ```

 ## Notes/Caveats

+-   This still supports primitive keys/values like traditional `Map`/`Set`.
--   Don't mutate a map key (or set value) while still using the data structure.
+-   Don't mutate objects stored in the data structure.
 The internal representation is not affected by this mutation, so behavior may be unexpected.
+-   Don't mutate objects in the user-supplied `transformer` or `mapValueTransformer` functions.
+It will affect the stored version.
 -   This implementation does not explicitly "handle" key collisions.
 However, with the default algorithm (MD5), even if a map contained one TRILLION entries, the probability of a collision on the next insert is only 0.000000000000001.
 If you need better odds, use SHA1, SHA256, etc.

 ## CI/CD